wikibonsai/semtree/README.md

 ### `setRoot: (name: string) => void`

 A function that can return/operate on the root name of the tree when it is being set.

+### `strict: boolean`

+Whether or not to strictly enforce a valid tree structure.
+Defaults to `true`.

+For now, this means if not all branches or index files were processed in `parse()`, the tree will still build.

 ### `virtualTrunk: boolean`